 Why would someone need an LPA?

-Many people with dementia will come to a point where they are unable to make decisions about their finances or care anymore.
+Some people, including people with dementia, will come to a point where they are unable to make decisions about their finances or care anymore.
 This is called loss of ‘mental capacity’.
 A person is judged to have lost mental capacity when they can no longer understand the information needed to make the decision, weigh the information up, retain the information for as long as is necessary to make the decision, and communicate their decision to others.
-Appointing an attorney in an LPA before the person with dementia loses mental capacity means that important decisions can still be made about their care and affairs once capacity is lost.
+Appointing an attorney in an LPA before the person with dementia loses mental capacity means that important decisions that best reflect their stated wishes can still be made about their care and affairs once capacity is lost.

 A property and financial affairs LPA will come into effect as soon as it is registered, unless alternative instructions are stated in the LPA.